nodejs/node/doc/guides/security-release-process.md

   (Re-PR the pre-approved branch from nodejs-private/nodejs.org-private to nodejs/nodejs.org)

+* [ ] Post in the #nodejs-social channel in the OpenJS Foundation slack asking that the social team tweet/retweet the pre-announcement.
+  If you are on twitter you can just direct message the `@nodejs` handle.

 * [ ] Request releaser(s) to start integrating the PRs to be released.

 * [ ] Notify [docker-node][] of upcoming security release date: ***LINK***